Having diet problems when you have cancer can affect you emotionally. But there are things you can do to help you cope.

 With advanced cancer, your whole life has changed.
 If your cancer is very advanced, the worry about dying might also be on your mind.

-This can be very hard to come to terms with, and you may not feel that you can talk about it.
-But it is better to try and express these feelings with someone that you can trust.
+The thought about dying can be tough to come to terms with.
+You may not feel that you can talk about it.
+But do try and reach out to someone that you can trust when you're ready to do so.
+Sharing your feelings can often be a relief.

 Anxiety about eating